denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Mechanism.” *IBM Journal of Research and Development* 12, no. 1 (January 1968): 68–75.

-Murray, Donald.
-“Setting Type by Telegraph.” *Journal of the Institution of Electrical Engineers* 34, no. 172 (May 1905): 555–97.

 Ohmori, Hiroyuki, Masanori Hosomi, Kazuhiro Bessho, Yutaka Higo, Kazutaka Yamane, and Hiroyuki Uchida.
 "Memory Element, Method of Manufacturing the Same, and Memory Device".
 United States Patent Application 20150097254 Kind
 Code: A1, filed September 4, 2014, and issued April 9, 2015.

-Perry, Sara, and Colleen Morgan.
-“Materializing Media Archaeologies: The MAD-P Hard Drive Excavation.” *Journal of Contemporary Archaeology* 2, no. 1 (April 24, 2015): 94–104.

 Poulsen, Valdemar.
 "Method of Recording and Reproducing Sounds or Signals."
 US661619 A, filed July 8, 1899, and issued November 13, 1900.

-Randell, Brian, Maurice V. Wilkes, and Paul E. Ceruzzi.
-“History of Digital Computers.” *In Encyclopedia of Computer Science*, 545–570.
-Chichester, UK:
-John Wiley and Sons Ltd., 2003.

 Rheinberger, Hans-Jörg. *Toward a History of Epistemic Things: Synthesizing Proteins in the Test Tube*.
 Stanford, CA: Stanford University Press, 1997.

-Ricoeur, Paul. *Interpretation Theory: Discourse and the Surplus of Meaning*.
-Fort Worth: Texas Christian University Press, 1976.

-Riskin, Jessica.
-“The Defecating Duck, Or, the Ambiguous Origins of Artificial Life.” *Critical Inquiry* 29, no. 4 (June 1, 2003): 599–633.

 Rogers, Rosemary.
 “The Demo.”
 MouseSite, 2005. http://web.archive.org/web/20150415203743/http://web.stanford.edu/dept/SUL/library/extra4/sloan/MouseSite/1968Demo.html.